-The parish of East Bergholt is just over 3000 acres and by Anglo Saxon times it was established.
+The parish of East Bergholt is just over 3000 acres and by Anglo Saxon times it was a well established community.
 It was divided into four manors with Old Hall the principal manor containing part of Flatford hamlet.
-It is recorded in the Domesday Book of 1084 as the royal parish of ‘Bercolt’, it being held as the personal property of the king.
+In the Domesday Book of 1084 it is recorded as the royal parish of ‘Bercolt’, which means it was held as the personal property of the king.

 East Suffolk is mainly an agricultural area but until the end of the 16th century also very involved with the the cloth trade.

 Flatford was part of two manors, Old Hall and Illaries.